 In May 2014, Katy Perry's third headlining tour, the Prismatic World Tour, began.

-In May 2014, a portrait of Katy Perry by painter Mark Ryden was featured in his exhibition "The Gay 90s".
-Also that month, a portrait of Perry by artist Will Cotton was included in the United States National Portrait Gallery.
+In May 2014, a portrait of Katy Perry by painter Mark Ryden was featured in his exhibition "The Gay 90s", and another portrait by Will Cotton was included in the United States National Portrait Gallery.

-In June 2014, Katy Perry teamed up with Staples Inc. for a project entitled "Make Roar Happen" which donated $1 million to DonorsChoose.
+In June 2014, Katy Perry teamed up with Staples Inc. for a project entitled "Make Roar Happen" which donated $1 million to DonorsChoose, supporting teachers and classroom resources in public schools.

-On June 17, 2014, Katy Perry founded her own record label under Capitol Records, titled Metamorphosis Music, later renamed Unsub Records.
-Ferras was the first signed artist.
+On June 17, 2014, Katy Perry announced that she had founded her own record label under Capitol Records, titled Metamorphosis Music.

 On November 23, 2014, the NFL announced that Katy Perry would perform at the Super Bowl XLIX halftime show on February 1, 2015.

-In 2014, "Birthday" and "This Is How We Do" were released as the fourth and fifth singles from the album Prism.
+In 2014, "Birthday" and "This Is How We Do" were released as the fourth and fifth singles from Prism.

-In 2014, Katy Perry ranked fifth on the Forbes list for "Top-Earning Women In Music" with $40 million.
+In 2014, Katy Perry ranked fifth on their Forbes list with $40 million.

-On February 1, 2015, Katy Perry performed at the Super Bowl XLIX halftime show with Lenny Kravitz and Missy Elliott as special guests.
-The performance garnered 118.5 million viewers in the United States.
+On February 1, 2015, Katy Perry performed at the Super Bowl XLIX halftime show, garnering 118.5 million viewers in the United States.

-In March 2015, Katy Perry appeared in Brand: A Second Coming and released a concert film titled Katy Perry: The Prismatic World Tour through Epix.
+In March 2015, Katy Perry appeared in Brand: A Second Coming, and released a concert film titled Katy Perry: The Prismatic World Tour.

 In June 2015, Katy Perry made a cameo appearance in the music video for Madonna's song "Bitch I'm Madonna".